Real Estate

 Water lines containing lead were commonly installed in homes and drinking water systems in many countries, including Canada.
 Widespread installation of lead water pipes occurred in Canada until 1975, when lead was finally banned by revising the National Plumbing Code of Canada.

-Additionally, solder containing lead was used for new plumbing and in repairs to plumbing until 1986.
+Additionally, plumbers used lead-containing solder for new plumbing and plumbing repairs until 1986.
 As a result, plumbing and distribution pipes and fittings can still be an important source of lead in the tap water of homes built before the 1990s.
 Many older homes and buildings in Canada may still contain lead materials.

 Homeowners should also check the waterline that brings water into the home, sometimes located in the basement or crawlspace, close to the water meter.
 It could contain lead if it’s grey-black and scores easily when scraped with a sharp object.